catseye/ALPACA/doc/ALPACA.markdown

 #### Representation Declaration ####

-A representation declaration consists of an optional single printable ASCII character enclosed in double quotes, followed by an optional comma-separated list of _attributes_ enclosed in curly braces.
+A representation declaration consists of a single non-combining Unicode character enclosed in double quotes.

-An attribute consists of a _key_ and a _value_.
-The key declares the purpose and/or the intended interpretation of the value, which is a double-quoted string literal.
-The key may be drawn from a set defined by ALPACA, or it may be implementation-defined.
-The value may consist of essentially arbitrary string data, and may refer to a character, a colour, a graphic image, or anything else.

-Note that this version of the ALPACA specification does not yet define any keys.
-However, it reserves the following key names for future definition (possibly in version 1.1).

-    colour
-    image
-    border
-    any key beginning with "alpaca_"

-Implementations which define their own keys are encouraged to prefix them with something likely to be unique.
+A representation declaration is not required for any given state.
+However, if an initial configuration is included in the ALPACA description, the characters in it will be mapped to states by using the representation declaration of each state.
+Therefore, if a state has no representation declaration, no cell in that state can be present in the initial configuration.

+No two states may have the same representation declaration.

-Representation declarations are not required.
-If omitted, representation information can be supplied by the implementation, or can be defined with external configuration files ("skins" or "themes".)
-Even if representation declarations are included in the ALPACA description, there is nothing to prevent an implementation from overriding them with some other representation.
+Informational: an implementation may use the representation declaration of a state to display (or otherwise communicate) that state to the user.
+This is certainly a reasonable choice, and one expects many implementations will at least offer that as an option.
+However, representation of states is ultimately implementation-defined.
+Even if representation declarations are included for every state in the ALPACA description, there is nothing to prevent an implementation from overriding them with some other representation.

-However, if an initial configuration is included, it will be interpreted using the single ASCII character representation declarations of the states.

-(TODO: this limits us to 95 states.
-Either allow multiple characters to represent a state, or move to Unicode, or both.)
+Earlier efforts at defining ALPACA 1.0 wished to include a more sophisticated mechanism for describing appearance of states, but this effort was abandoned under the argument of "separation of content and presentation".
+If such an effort is again undertaken at some point, it will likely be in a form very similar to (perhaps even directly repurposing) W3C's Cascading Style Sheets.
+Embedding these into ALPACA descriptions is not out of the question, but should not be the default approach followed by this specification.

 Example: a trivial ALPACA description with single character representation
 declarations: